Student Complaint Process

 Administrative Levels for Student Complaints: The appropriate cabinet level officer for student complaints will be as follows:

-- Provost and Chief Academic Officer – academic, accreditation, information technology, institutional research, library, registrar, and retention issues
+- Vice President for Academic Affairs – academic, accreditation, information technology, institutional research, library, registrar, and retention issues

-- Senior Vice President for Finance and Administration – auxiliary services (bookstore, dining hall), facilities, financial aid, human resources, and student accounts issues
+- Vice President for Finance and Administration/Chief Financial Officer – auxiliary services (bookstore, dining hall), facilities, financial aid, human resources, and student accounts issues

 - Vice President for Development – alumni, development, and fundraising issues